plone/training/views_3.rst

     Python-code is faster than code executed in templates.
 It's also easy to add caching to methods.

 DRY:
     In Python you can reuse methods and easily refactor code.
-Refactoring TAL usually means having to do big changes in the html-structure which results in uncomprehensible diffs.
+Refactoring TAL usually means having to do big changes in the html-structure which results in incomprehensible diffs.

 The MVC-Schema does not directly apply to Plone but look at it like this: